 Ongoing studies are also evaluating the body’s immune response to gene therapy.

 The therapeutic vector is designed to target the functional gene toward a preferred tissue.
 In haemophilia A and B, the liver is the target because it can make the proteins required for blood to clot.
 In other diseases, such as, the brain is the target.

 When the functional gene is placed inside the AAV, additionalis included that is intended to allow it to work and promote production of the protein only within the targeted .
 Research is ongoing to understand to what extent the AAV may deliver the functional gene to the body’s other tissues.

 Once introduced in the body, the new gene is designed to work in place of the gene that isn’t functioning properly.
 If successful, the goal for this new gene is to provide instructions for the body to make the protein it needs.
 In the case of haemophilia, the liver is targeted to make the proteins.

 The new, functional gene enters theof the targeted cells.
 There, it is generally expected to reside as an episome, or circular piece of DNA, outside the .
-The original genetic material found in the chromosomes is intended to be left unchanged.
-This means the mutated gene would still be there and can be passed on to a person’s offspring.
+Gene transfer is not designed to replace or edit the existing gene.
+Therefore, the mutated gene could still be passed on to future generations.
 In some cases, the gene integrates directly into the existing DNA.
 Research is ongoing to better understand the rate and impact of this integration.